tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 *kernel*
 ~~~~~~~~

-A notebook kernel, or simply a *kernel*, is a "computational engine"
+A notebook *kernel* is a "computational engine"
 that executes the code contained in a notebook document.
 In this guide we always refer to a specific kernel called *ipython kernel*
 that executes python code.